-I hope you enjoy the read, and next time you are in this type of situation, check out my Gifts Of Comfort Collection, or reach out and see if we can find a better solution! ❤️
+When in need of these gifts for tough times, check out my Sympathy & Comfort Collection, or reach out and see if we can find a better solution! ❤️